Last Updated on

 What is gum recession?

 Dental health is a major concern for many people, and while you may know the steps to treating common issues, such as cavities, something like gum recession can be unknown and frightening.
-We can define receding gums as gums that have pulled away from the tooth.
-This recession exposes the root of the tooth and creates minuscule spaces where plaque can collect.
-The plaque collection can, in turn, lead to more gum deterioration and eventually bone and tooth loss.
+Receding gums are defined as gums that have pulled away from the tooth.
+This exposes the root of the tooth and creates minuscule spaces where plaque can collect.
+The plaque collection can, in turn, lead to more recession and eventually bone and tooth loss.

-While you may not be able to have the gums that you once did after gum recession starts, there are plenty of ways to treat it and prevent your gums from receding further.
+While you may not be able to fully regenerate gums that you once had before, there are plenty of ways to treat, prevent further loss, and even heal receding gum tissue.
 By knowing the symptoms and signs of gum recession, you can start treatment early and get on the road to healthy gums.

 Symptoms Of Gum Recession